AllStarLink/ASL3/README.md

 As part of this update, app_rpt has been refactored to make the code base easier to maintain and enhance.
 This process has been going on for over one year and will continue.
 The app_rpt code base will meet all current asterisk® coding guidelines.

+*New Features and improvements*
+- DNS IP address resoultion
+- HTTP AllStarLink registration
+- EchoLink and other module memory leaks addressed
+- Modules reload

 ## Install
 In order to test this version, you must be accepted as an alpha tester.
 During the alpha testing phase the repository is private.
 This will require you to have a username on Github.
 You will also need a personal access token.
 See creating an access token on github.